vinaynb/vinaybhinde.in/about/index.md

 ## About this site

-All credit for this site goes to [Jeremias Menichelli](https://jeremenichelli.io/).
-The look and feel are more or the less same as Jeremias's site and I simply loved the minimalistic look and feel of it.
+Website theme credits go to [Jeremias Menichelli](https://jeremenichelli.io/).
+The look and feel are more or the less same as Jeremias's site and I simply loved the minimalistic look feel of it.
 He has thankfully open-sourced his website [here](https://github.com/jeremenichelli/personal-site).

 Built with [Eleventy](//11ty.io) and hosted by [Netlify](//netlify.com).